 Consumers need to consider several factors when shopping for hardwood floors.
 One of the most important decisions to make is choosing between domestic vs exotic hardwood floors.
-From color to hardness, durability and price point, the characteristics of each species can be vastly different, creating a distinct look in your living space.
+From color to hardness, durability, and price point, the characteristics of each species can be vastly different, creating a distinct look in your living space.

-Examine the two categories a little closer to understand the advantages and disadvantages of domestic hardwood floors and exotic hardwood floors.
+Examine the two categories a little closer below to understand the advantages and disadvantages of domestic hardwood floors and exotic hardwood floors.

 Pros and Cons of Domestic Wood for Hardwood Flooring